AD2348f/gameapi/README.md

 - npm i dotenv

 # Important infos to run project localy
--In order to be able to connect the API:
+- In order to be able to connect the API:
--create free access key at https://rapidapi.com/digiwalls/api/free-to-play-games-database/ -either create .env file and store pw there or replace in GetApi.js process.env.REACT_APP_API_KEY in options1 & options2 with your key
+- create free access key at https://rapidapi.com/digiwalls/api/free-to-play-games-database/
+- either create .env file and store pw there or replace in GetApi.js process.env.REACT_APP_API_KEY in options1 & options2 with your key